 Land uses in the vicinity of the project parcel are primarily private residential and agricultural parcels.
 The surrounding are to the north and south are Mendocino National Forest land managed for mixed uses including timber harvest, recreation, and wilderness.
 The remainder of the private lands are rural residential parcels, with pastureland in the valley bottoms, and scattered Cannabis cultivation farms on south facing slopes.
 To the northeast the parcel becomes densely wooded and steeply sloped and is undeveloped until reaching the Asbill Creek valley.
-Regionally to the west is a man-made lake and residential development called Hidden Valley Lake (Figure 1).
+To the south is a series of volcanic basalt bowl lakes and vernal pools collectively known as Stienhart Lakes and used primarily for grazing (Figure 1).